symfony/symfony-docs/guides/en/Event-Dispatcher/Overview.markdown

     $dispatcher->notify($event);

-By using the `notify()` method, you make sure that all the listeners registered on the notified event are executed but none can return a value to the subject.
+By using the `notify()` method, you make sure that all the listeners registered for the event are executed but their return values is ignored.

 ### `notifyUntil`